Published: Wednesday, 21st September 2022

 Local architectural excellence and craftsmanship was celebrated last night.
 The Mayor’s Design Awards winners were announced at a special ceremony held at King’s Lynn Town Hall.

-An initial 72 entries and 52 site visits were shortlisted down to 35 nominated schemes for awards in ten categories.
+The awards, sponsored by KL Magazine, had an initial 72 entries and 52 site visits that were shortlisted down to 35 nominated schemes for awards in ten categories.

 Mayor of King's Lynn & West Norfolk, Cllr Lesley Bambridge, said: